elizabethdaly/numpy-random/README.md

 The permutations functions provide for shuffling of data.

 ## 4. Examples of distributions functions <a name="section3"></a>
 What is a distribution function?
 Why are they needed?
 Why so many different types?
+What is the CDF?
 <!--real world examples of each?-->
 Explain pdf. continuous vs discrete.
 Refs.
 What 5 to pick?
+For each can calculate mean, variance, cdf etc moments.
 <!-- ones with easy to find and explain apps-->

 ### 4 (i) normal <a name="#Eg1_sec3"></a>